 Section1.
 Executive team of GESSA

-President, Vice President Communication, Vice President Technology, Vice President Communications, Treasurer and Secretary form the executive team together.
+President, Vice President, Treasurer and Secretary form the executive team together.

 Section 2.
 Term of Office:

 The Executive Officers shall take office beginning at noon on the Monday following the April graduation ceremony and hold the position for 6 months till the elections in October.
 Elected members in fall will convene their responsibilities from the second executive meeting after elections.